-2. Use a Debt Consolidation Loan or Personal Loan
+2. Apply for a Debt Consolidation Loan or Personal Loan

 A debt consolidation loan and personal loan are similar, but a debt consolidation loan usually has a higher interest rate.
 A debt consolidation loan can be a good option if your credit score isn’t high enough to qualify for a personal loan.

-Consolidating your credit card debt with a personal loan is simple.
+Consolidating your credit card balances with a personal loan is simple.

 - Take out a personal loan with a lower rate